Edited by Marcus Coe, MD

 Watch Video: Calcaneal Fracture

 A typical depressed calcaneal fracture (Figure 1) is perhaps the most serious common foot injury.
 Depressed (crushed) calcaneal fractures occur when the heel is directly or indirectly loaded with excessive force, such as in a fall from a height or in a motor vehicle accident where the heel may be driven into the floorboard.
 There are both non-operative and operative treatments available for this injury.
 Operative treatment allows for the bone fragments to be repositioned so that they can heal in an improved position (it does not speed bone healing which usually takes 8-12 weeks).
 However, surgery requires a high degree of skill and experience on the part of the surgeon.
 Surgical complications such as wound breakdown or deep infection are not uncommon, and can be extremely serious.
 Complications are higher in patients who are smokers, diabetics, have vascular disease, or who have excessive swelling.
 The long-term prognosis is somewhat guarded with both operative treatment and non-operative treatment, with some hindfoot stiffness and pain being common.
+Arthritis is common due to the injury itself and risk of subtalar arthritis or chronic pain may not improve following surgery.

 Figure 1A: X-ray of foot showing a normal calcaneus from the side

-Figure 1B: X-ray of a depressed calcaneus fracture
+Figure 1B: X-ray of a calcaneus fracture

 Patients who have suffered a calcaneus (or heel bone) fracture present with acute pain and a large amount of swelling over the heel.
 They are usually unable to bear weight on the involved foot.
 The fracture itself occurs when the lower bone of the ankle (talus) gets driven into the upper part of the heel bone (calcaneus).
 This causes the calcaneus to break (Figure 2).
 People often break their calcaneus when they fall from a height onto their feet.
 The calcaneal bone is somewhat analogous to a complicated shaped egg.
 It has a hard shell (cortical bone) on the outside, and very soft cancellous bone on the inside.
 When it breaks, there is a primary fracture line running from the inside distal part of the calcaneus to the outside hind part of the calcaneus (Figure 3).